+Conditions

+General

-Conditions General G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria.
-G2: The activity must be undertaken in accordance with written procedures that: identify potential risks to the environment from the activity during routine operations and emergencies establish control measures that minimise the potential for environmental harm ensure plant and equipment is maintained and operated in proper and effective condition ensure that staff are trained and aware of their obligations under the Environmental Protection Act 1994 ensure that reviews of environmental performance are undertaken at least annually.
+G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria.

+G2: The activity must be undertaken in accordance with written procedures that:

+- identify potential risks to the environment from the activity during routine operations and emergencies - establish control measures that minimise the potential for environmental harm - ensure plant and equipment is maintained and operated in proper and effective condition - ensure that staff are trained and aware of their obligations under the Environmental Protection Act 1994 - · ensure that reviews of environmental performance are undertaken at least annually.

 G3: The activity must not cause environmental nuisance at a nuisance sensitive place.

+G4: Processing and packaging operations must be carried out in an enclosed building.

-G4: Storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases from the containment system controlled in a manner that prevents environmental harm.
-Air A1: Emissions, including combustion gases, released from vents of stacks must achieve sufficient dispersion to prevent environmental harm.
-Land L1: Contaminants from the activity must not be released to land.
-Noise N1: The activity must not cause audible noise (a) on a business day or Saturday, before 7.00am or after 7.00pm (b) on any other day, before 8.00am or after 7.00pm at any of the following places • a dwelling, mobile home or caravan park, residential marina, motel, hotel or hostel or other residential premises a kindergarten, school, university, library, childcare centre or other educational institution a medical centre or hospital.
-Water W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse impacts on the values of the receiving environment.
-Waste R1: All waste generated in carrying out the activity must be reused, recycled or lawfully disposed of offsite.
+G5: Storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases from the containment system controlled in a manner that prevents environmental harm.

+Air

+A1: Emissions, including combustion gases, released from vents or stacks must achieve sufficient dispersion to prevent environmental harm.

+A2: Fugitive emissions from processing and packaging activities must be captured and treated by an appropriately designed and sized treatment system.

+Land

+L1: Contaminants from the activity must not be released to land.

+Water

+W1: Stormwater contaminated by the activity must be managed to minimise or prevent any adverse impacts on the values of the receiving environment.

+Waste

+R1: All waste generated in carrying out the activity must be reused, recycled or lawfully disposed of offsite.